Shuangfeng, Shaodong

 Shuangfeng Township (双凤乡) is a township in Shaodong, Hunan, China.
 As of the 2017 census it had a population of 14,378 and an area of 55.77 km2.
 It borders the towns of Jiulongling and Xiancha in the north, Jianjialong Town in the east, Qidong County and Qiyang County in the south, and Shaoyang County in the west.

 History

 Shuangfeng was incorporated as a township in 1956.
 In 1965 it was renamed "Shuangfeng People's Commune".
 In December 1979, it came under the jurisdiction of Lianyuan.
 In August 1983, it was under the administration of Shaodong County.
 It was restored as a township in 1984.

-Administrative division
+Administrative divisions

 As of 2015, the township is divided into twenty-five villages: